 - People who are sick and are concerned about Blasto should visit their doctor.

-Learn more about Blasto at the Centers for Disease Control and Prevention (CDC) website.
+- Learn more about Blastomycosis at the CDC (Centers for Disease Control and Prevention) website.

 This is a Wisconsin disease surveillance category II disease: